Understanding Your Cat's Body Language

 - Their ears will be tense, and flat back against their head, and whiskers will be stiff away from their face.

-- Their eyes will be hard and focusses.
+- Their eyes will be hard and focussed.
 Their pupils may be narrowed, although some cats might have round, unblinking eyes.

 When an angry, scared or frustrated cat feels reassured that the perceived threat has gone, they will likely start to act relieved.
 Just as it’s important that you recognise when they are feeling angry or frightened, learning to tell when your cat is relieved is key to helping them feel like their normal, relaxed selves again.